neil344/neiplayer/README.md

         Clone the repository or download the project files to your local machine.
         Navigate to the project directory.

     Installation
+    Initialize your project: First, create a new directory for your Electron project and navigate into it using your terminal or command prompt.
+    Initialize npm: If you haven't already set up npm in your project, you can do so by running: npm init -y
     Run npm install to install the required dependencies.
+    Install Electron by running:
+    npm install electron --save-dev

     Running the Application
         Run npm start to start the Electron application.